Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Co-Creator Handbook/Lionsberg Co-Creator Handbook (v.0.1).md

 We cannot [[Progressively Realize]] the [[New World]] without [[Becoming]] the kinds of people for whom that is a Reality.

 So the first thing to *do*, is to relax and to *be*.
 Together.
 In Community.
-Helping One Another Heal, Transform, and Become.
+Helping One Another Heal, Transform, and Become who we are each uniquely created to Be.
 ### Deciding What to Do

-In order for the Great Game of Lionsberg to function properly, everyone needs to continually choose their own Projects / Quests to advance.
+In order for the Lionsberg System to function properly in service of [[One]] and [[All]], every individual and team must become [[Self-Governing, Self-Sustaining, and Self-Replicating]], continually choosing their own [[Meaningful Conversations and Quests]] to advance.
 No one can tell you what to do.

-Unlike the companies of the [[Old World]], where "employees" were typically hired to fulfill specific roles, life as a [[Sovereign]] [[Conscious Agent]] requires that you are continually observing the world around you, reorienting, dialoging, negotiating, and engaging in the most [[Valuable]] work that you and those around you are capable of doing in service of [[One]] and [[All]].
+Unlike the companies of the [[Old World]], where "employees" were typically hired to fulfill specific roles, life as a [[Sovereign]] [[Conscious Agent]] requires that you are continually observing the world around you, reorienting, dialoging, negotiating, and engaging in the most [[Valuable]] and [[Meaningful Work]] that you and those around you are capable of doing in service of [[One]] and [[All]].

 [[The Right Questions]] contains some helpful guiding questions as you decide [[What To Do]], such as:

-- What projects are on or near the [[Critical Path]]?
+- What projects are on or near our shared [[Critical Path]] towards [[The Goal]]?
+- What upcoming [[Milestones]] could I and my Teams help make progress towards?
+- What other Teams would we need to collaborate with to ensure that the next [[Milestones]] are reached within the [[Critically Effective Time Limit]]?
 - What should we be doing, that is not currently being done, that I am able to do and passionate about doing?
 - What project could be accomplished in the next 90 days that would produce the highest quality and quantity of service to One and All?
 - What valuable project is most likely to keep me and my team(s) in our [[Zone Of Optimum Development]]?